Zack Steffen: Starter in Columbus

 During the summer of 2018, Steffen had been the subject of a $3.9 million offer from English club Bristol City; the Crew turned down the offer, however, saying that replacing Steffen midseason "would have been difficult, if not impossible."
 Following the season, however, a bid starting at £7 million arrived from fellow English club and defending Premier League champions Manchester City and was accepted by the Crew.
 As per the agreement, Steffen would remain in Columbus through the opening of the summer transfer window in Major League Soccer.
-He appeared 13 times in his final half-season with the Crew, playing his final game for the club on June 1, 2019, against New York City FC.
+He appeared 13 times in his final half-season with the Crew, playing his final game for the club on June 1, 2019, against New York City.
 Steffen departed Columbus with 26 clean sheets from 84 total appearances.

 Manchester City

 Steffen signed for English club Manchester City on July 9, 2019.
 The transfer, for a fee that was estimated at $7 million, was agreed by the two clubs on December 11, 2018.
 Steffen remained with Columbus until the opening of the summer transfer window in Major League Soccer before moving abroad.
-Although the exact fee was not reported, Crew SC said it was "the largest in club history and most ever received by an MLS club for a goalkeeper".
+Although the exact fee was not reported, the Crew said it was "the largest in club history and most ever received by an MLS club for a goalkeeper".